 - Suspension is good for everyday riding but is less capable in sport riding or offroad.

-- V-strom does not have a slipper clutch, and you feel it straight away with a very noticeable engine braking.
-Slipper clutch prevents the rear wheel from locking up during aggressive downshifts by allowing controlled slippage.
-It enhances stability and safety in some conditions: especially in wet, slippery or when leaning into a corner and closing the throttle while leaning.
+- The V-Strom does not have a slipper clutch, and you notice it immediately through its strong engine braking.
+A slipper clutch prevents the rear wheel from locking during aggressive downshifts by allowing controlled slippage.
+This can enhance stability and safety in certain situations, especially in wet or slippery conditions, or when leaning into a corner and closing the throttle.

-- Starter button tends to fry itself to death at some point, because the electric current of the front lights flows through it and burns the electric contact points, the solution is to use a RELAY: when current flows to the relay, it closes a circuit for the headlights using current straight from the battery.
-You can take an after-switch electricity from the connector on the right front side near the turn signal).
+- The starter button tends to fail over time because the headlight current flows through it and burns the contact points.
+The solution is to use a relay: when current flows to the relay, it closes a separate circuit for the headlights using power directly from the battery.
+You can tap switched power from the connector on the right front side near the turn signal.

-- Valve adjustment is a bit complicated, with twice the job to do for each cylinder.
+- Valve adjustment is a bit complicated, with twice the job to do for each cylinder of the V engine.
 You need to release the front radiator to get to the front valve case, and the rear cylinder cam chain tensioner is a bit hard to reach.

-- No technology whatsoever: no keyless ride, no self canceling turn signals, no cruise control, no heated grips, no different riding modes (rain, road, sport, offroad).
+- No technology features are included: no keyless ride, no self-canceling turn signals, no cruise control, no heated grips, and no selectable riding modes such as rain, road, sport, or off-road.

 - Wind protection is ok, but highway speeds of above 120 are not fun, even with a Givi Air flow screen.

-At one point I mistakenly thought that the V-strom 1000 would be a better 650.
-I took a test ride on a 2018 1000 and I was a bit disappointed.
-Yes, the brakes were much better and the front suspension felt more sporty, but I did not go GAGA over it.
-I expected a big adrenaline rush and a killer engine, and it wasn’t.
-I could even say that the 650 did not feel much weaker in city cruising.
-I did not like the engine vibrations on the 1000, always noticeable.
+At one point I mistakenly thought the V-Strom 1000 would simply be a better version of the 650.
+I test rode a 2018 1000 and felt a bit disappointed.
+The brakes were noticeably better and the front suspension felt sportier, but it did not give me the adrenaline rush I expected from a 1000cc engine.
+In city cruising, the 650 did not feel much weaker, and I found the 1000’s engine vibrations always noticeable and not to my liking.

 Being a participant in several V-strom groups, the 650/1000 “competition”, is probably 100% subjective.
-While some describe the 650 as a scooter compared to the 1000, I think the 650 will not feel much weaker most of the time.
-Some say that if you ride mostly 2 up, you are better with the 1000, while I think the 650 is more than capable for the job.
+While some describe the 650 as a scooter compared to the 1000, I think the 650 will not feel like a “scooter” most of the time.
+Some also say that if you ride mostly 2 up, you are better with the 1000, while I think the 650 is more than capable for the job.
 I guess it’s a matter of what you expect from a motorcycle and how emotionally you get attached to it.
-Bottom line, the displacement here is a negligible parameter in choosing any of the bikes because they are completely different bikes, sharing the same name.
+In the end, engine displacement is a negligible factor in choosing between these two because, despite sharing a name, they are very different bikes.